-To have the model-based safe control, the first step is to obtain system matrix $\mathbf{A}$ and control structure matrix $\mathbf{B}$ in real plant \eqref{realsys}.
-In other words, the available model knowledge pertaining to real plant \eqref{realsys} is a linear model trying to approximate the real nonlinear system:
+To have the model-based action policy, the first step is to obtain system matrix $\mathbf{A}$ and control structure matrix $\mathbf{B}$ in a real plant (\ref{realsys}).
+In other words, the available model knowledge about the dynamics of the cart-pole system is a linear model: